 It is true that ever more sedentary lifestyles are leading to increases in obesity levels in Australia.
 Obesity can certainly be combated by walking a little more around the office every day, or by standing rather than sitting, so standing desks seem a natural choice.

 It is also true that increasingly pressurised working environments are putting significant strain on Australia’s workforce.
 Some have argued that by standing rather than sitting, we could alleviate some of the psychological and emotional issues we face in the workplace.

 However, before you go throwing away your standard office chair and desk in favour of a trendy standing unit, there are a few things you should know.
-This is everything you need to know about standing desks.
+Here’s a list of everything you need to know about standing desks.

 The Good Stuff

 Standing desks are not all bad.
 There is significant evidence to show that they can have a positive effect on health, in a variety of ways.

 - Lower weight gain and actively result in weight loss